Local imperfect feedback control in non-equilibrium biophysical systems enabled by thermodynamic constraints: Introduction

-We establish this constraint using a graph-theoretic proof within the context of Markov jump processes, a ubiquitous modeling framework encompassing many biophysical processes (Figures \ref{NewFig1} and \ref{MonotonicityProof}).
-We then leverage this monotonicity property to show how non-equilibrium systems can effectively mount dynamical responses to time-dependent environmental changes using minimal, linear feedback connections between observables defined on node probabilities and non-equilibrium driving forces.
-We discuss how such linear feedback rules can occur and be useful in biological contexts (Figure~\ref{BiologicalExamples})~\cite{mahdavi2024flexibility, del2015biomolecular}.
-Indeed, they can be viewed as integral feedback control rules which, due to our thermodynamic constraints, are effective for a wide range of topologies and interactions without the need for any fine tuning or engineering~\cite{ma2009defining}.
+We establish this constraint using a graph-theoretic proof within the context of Markov jump processes, a modeling framework encompassing many biophysical processes (Figures \ref{NewFig1} and \ref{MonotonicityProof}).
+Next, we outline a systematic criterion for establishing monotonicity of non-equilibrium responses even when multiple parameters are regulated.
+We refer to these as the coherence conditions.
+We then leverage these properties of monotonicity to show how non-equilibrium systems can effectively mount dynamical responses to time-dependent environmental changes using minimal, linear feedback connections between observables defined on node probabilities and non-equilibrium driving forces.
+We discuss how such linear feedback rules can occur and be useful in biological contexts including \textit{E. coli} chemotaxis and transcription factor networks with condensate or sequestration-mediated feedback.

+Indeed, they can be viewed as integral feedback control rules which, due to our thermodynamic constraints, are effective for a wide range of topologies and interactions without the need for fine tuning or engineering~\cite{ma2009defining}.
 In line with the concept of imperfect gradients used in machine learning \cite{lillicrap2016random, lillicrap2020backpropagation, wright2022deep}, these linear feedback connections serve as local and fixed approximations to globally stable feedback mechanisms which would require complete (non-local) and instantaneous information about the network state.